 MET is another behavioral therapy, and it helps people resolve their hesitation about getting treatment and quitting drugs.
 The goal is to awaken a motivated change in people rather than guide them through each step of recovery.
 MET is a rapid approach that only lasts for two to four sessions.
 It’s effective for people with addictions to alcohol and weed.

-Our detox programs set the foundation for the behavioral therapy that follows.
+Our Florida drug and alcohol detox programs set the foundation for the behavioral therapy that follows.
 Some of these programs include:

 Engage in your recovery, and overcome the challenges of addiction.
-You can plan for a sober future with help from Serenity House Detox.
+You can plan for a sober future with help from Serenity House Detox & Recovery.
 Dial 866-294-5306 now to take the first step with detox.